zenml-io/zenml/examples/mlflow_tracking/README.md

 We will run two experiments with different parameters (epochs and learning rate) and log these experiments into a local mlflow backend.

-This example uses an mlflow setup that is based on the local filesystem for things like the artifact store.
-See the [mlflow documentation](https://www.mlflow.org/docs/latest/tracking.html#scenario-1-mlflow-on-localhost) for details.
+This example uses an MLflow setup that is based on the local filesystem for things like the artifact store.
+See the [MLflow documentation](https://www.mlflow.org/docs/latest/tracking.html#scenario-1-mlflow-on-localhost) for details.

-In the example script the [mlflow autologger for Keras](https://www.mlflow.org/docs/latest/tracking.html#tensorflow-and-keras) is used within the training step to directly hook into the TensorFlow training, and it will log out all relevant parameters, metrics and output files.
+In the example script the [MLflow autologger for Keras](https://www.mlflow.org/docs/latest/tracking.html#tensorflow-and-keras) is used within the training step to directly hook into the TensorFlow training, and it will log out all relevant parameters, metrics and output files.
 Additionally, we explicitly log the test accuracy within the evaluation step.

 This example uses an mlflow setup that is based on the local filesystem as orchestrator and artifact store.
-See the [mlflow documentation](https://www.mlflow.org/docs/latest/tracking.html#scenario-1-mlflow-on-localhost) for details.
+See the [MLflow documentation](https://www.mlflow.org/docs/latest/tracking.html#scenario-1-mlflow-on-localhost) for details.